 Becky Lucas Tate, CJE has been the newspaper and yearbook adviser at Shawnee Mission North High School for the past 30 years, Tate has received a Medal of Merit from JEA and a Gold Key from CSPA.
 She was named the H.L.
 Hall Yearbook Adviser of the Year in 2019 and a Special Recognition Adviser in newspaper by the Dow Jones Newspaper Fund in 1997.
 She also received the Engel Award for the in 2001 from the Kansas Associated Collegiate Press.
 She has a Master’s Degree in journalism from the University of Kansas and undergraduate journalism and education degrees from Kansas State University.

-Credentials: Nyp advises yearbook, video production, newspaper and online news for Manhattan High School.
-Her publications have won multiple All-Kansas and All-American awards in the seven years since she came to MHS, and at the JEA/NSPA National Fall Conference in Chicago last fall The Mentor, MHS’s weekly newspaper, earned ninth place in the Best In Show contest.
-Nyp will be the next president of the Kansas Scholastic Press Association Board of Directors in May 2019.
-She has attended summer journalism camps numerous times with her students since becoming an adviser in 2005, after 15 years of working in the media industry.
+Nyp advises yearbook, video production, newspaper and online news for Manhattan High School.
+Her publications have won multiple All-Kansas and All-American awards in her eight years since at MHS.
+At the 2018 JEA/NSPA National Fall Conference The Mentor, MHS’s weekly newspaper, earned ninth place in the Best In Show contest.
+Nyp is the current president of the Kansas Scholastic Press Association.
+Before becoming an adviser in 2005, she spent 15 years working in the media industry.
 Her hobbies are running, proofreading everything she reads (especially social media posts and public signs) and consuming stories in the form of books, movies, articles, videos and any other form they come in.